kmarusek/1010/wp-content/plugins/real-time-validation-for-gravity-forms/readme.txt

 == Changelog ==

+= 1.6.0 =
+* Fixed: Date Field showing JS error after selection in the field.
+* Added: New validation for email confirmation field that checks if same email is entered in confirmation field.

 = 1.5.0 =
 * Fixed: Critical Update as having fixes that makes the plugin compatible with php > 7.2
 * Fixed: Issue in name field validation, forced required validation for the middle name field is getting applied.